 - Insert a blank CD or USB flash-drive.
 A DVD can be used if the burner is DVD compatible and the drive in the forgotten password computer is compatible as well:

-CD & DVD VERSION (If using a USB thumb-drive, skip to the USB Version Instructions further down)
+CD or DVD VERSION (If using a USB thumb-drive, skip to the USB Version Instructions further down)

 Note!
 If your USB drive has any files on it, you will see the screens below.
 If you are okay with your files being overwritten click the Erase button and continue.
 If you don’t want to lose your files, back up the drive first or use a different drive.